 Graduates of the program who earn a Master of Science in Occupational Therapy will be eligible to sit for the national certification examination for the occupational therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the graduate will be an occupational therapist, registered (OTR).
-In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
 A felony conviction may affect a graduate's ability to sit for the NBCOT examination or attain state licensure.

 Important Note: Students must complete a Bachelor of Science in Health and Occupation at Elizabethtown College in order to enter the Master's program.
 At this time, the Occupational Therapy Program is not able to accept transfer students.